 As a bonus, you are only charged when potential users interact with your ad on Google.
 This process is known as pay per click.
 How much each click costs depends on various factors.
 You can learn more about the cost behind each interaction and how to create a budget that works for you here.

-If you’ve never worked with Google Ads before, you might be nervous.
-However, the process is fairly simple and manageable with these easy steps.
-If you want to gain more customers or become noticed more in your area, Google Ads is a good place to begin.
+You might be nervous if you’ve never worked with Google Ads before.
+However, the process is relatively simple and manageable with these easy steps.
+If you want to gain more customers or become noticed more in your area, Google Ads is an excellent place to begin.